tj-actions/verify-changed-files/README.md

 > **Warning**
 >
-> *   This action only detects files that have pending uncommited changes generated during the workflow execution, for running a specific step when a file changes in a pull request or based on a pushed commit
+> *   This action only detects files that have pending uncommitted changes generated during the workflow execution, for running a specific step when a file changes in a pull request or based on a pushed commit
 >
 >     See: https://github.com/tj-actions/changed-files